Frequently asked questions

 Is LifeBoard simple to use?

-LifeBoard is developed with the vision that our rescue equipment should be usable by everyone.
+LifeBoard is developed based on the vision that our rescue equipment should be usable by everyone.
 LifeBoard is therefore designed for and tested by more than 200 civilian users with different water skills, gender, age and background.
 We have collected data from our tests and continuously optimized and adjusted the equipment so that as many people as possible have good conditions for using the equipment.
 This does not mean that everyone can and should perform a civilian rescue.
-It means that if you feel able to stop the accident, we have done everything we can to give you the best conditions to do just that.
+It means that if you feel able to stop the accident, we've done everything we can to give you the best conditions to do just that.

 Our rescue equipment is designed wide to make it more stable to lie on.
 The non-slip rubber base indicates where to lie.